Steve7even/Simple-TodoList/README.md

 # Simple-TodoList

-Using Xamarin Forms and SQLLite Database
+Using Xamarin Forms and SQLite Database

+Runs on Android, IOS and UWP